-INDIA-NEW DEHLI - Department of Science & Technology , Ministry of Science & Technology, Goverment of India (DST)
+INDIA-NEW DEHLI - Department of Science & Technology, Ministry of Science & Technology, Government of India (DST)

-Contact Point Primary Contact 1: Dr Neelima Alam, Email: neelima.alam@nic.in , Phone No.: +91-11- 26590467 Primary Contact 2: Dr Sanjai Kumar Email: sanjai.k@gov.in , Phone No.: +91-11-26590270 Secondary Contact: Dr. Anita Gupta, Email: anigupta@nic.in , Phone No.: +91-11-26590213 Funding commitment Call Module 4: 1 Million Euro (Equivalent Indian Rupees: Approx. Rs 9 Crore) Anticipated number of projects to be funded by the funding partner Max.
+) National/Regional information and eligibility criteria Contact Point Primary Contact 1: Dr Neelima Alam, Email: neelima.alam@nic.in , Phone No.: +91-11- 26590467 Primary Contact 2: Dr Sanjai Kumar Email: sanjai.k@gov.in , Phone No.: +91-11- 26590270 Secondary Contact: Dr. Anita Gupta, Email: anigupta@nic.in , Phone No.: +91-11-26590213 Funding commitment Call Module 4: 1 Million Euro (Equivalent Indian Rupees: Approx. Rs 9 Crore) Anticipated number of projects to be funded by the funding partner Max.
 3 projects (The numbers can be modified for the suitable project within the funding limit).
 Funding will be divided into approx. equal weightage to carbon capture, carbon utilization/conversion and storage/sequestration.
-Maximum funding per awarded project/per Maximum funding for Indian partners for awarded project will be restricted to maximum 0.33 Million Euro (Equivalent Indian Rupees:
+Maximum funding per awarded project/per partner Maximum funding for Indian partners for awarded project will be restricted to maximum 0.33 Million Euro (Equivalent Indian Rupees: Approx. Rs 3 Crore).

-Eligibility of a partner as a beneficiary institution The proposals are to be led by faculties/scientists working in regular position in recognized Academic Organizations/Public funded R&amp;D Institutions/Laboratories, Central and State Government autonomous organizations in partnership with other academic/R&amp;D organisation, DSIR recognized SIRO organizations, Central and state autonomous organisations, industry association, industries etc. The proposals submitted with well-defined and synergistic institute - user - industry partnership are encouraged.
-All Indian partners in a single project must be separate legal entities.
-However, there can be more than one investigator from the same entity.
-Participating Indian companies must: Be incorporated in India under the Companies Act 1956/2013.
-Have at least 51% stake of the Company be owned by Indian citizens and Headquartered in India.
-Have been in operation for at least 3 financial years before the closing date for application.
-Be registered under relevant provisions of Good &amp; Services Taxation (GST) Act.
-Have required expertise and capacity to technically contribute to the proposed project.
-The maximum funding for Industry will not be more than their MSME definition based on Investment in equipment for Service Sector (MSMED Act 2006 or their consecutive amendments).
-DST funding for Industry will be inline with the rates mentioned in the table at Annexure -I enclosed.
-Industry contribution should only be in cash.
-The man-hours of existing workforce, utilization of facilities etc. will not be counted as industry contribution.
-Companies need to provide the following with the First Stage application: ✓ Evidence they have the resources and finances to undertake the project. ✓ An audited copy of their submitted annual accounts for the last three fiscal years.
-Please note: Sole proprietors and partnership firms are not eligible for support under this programme.
-Companies headquartered and owned outside India and their subsidiaries in India, or vice versa, are not eligible to receive funding directly or indirectly.
-Eligible topics ·
+- The proposals are to be led by faculties/scientists working in regular position in recognized Academic Organizations/Public funded R&D Institutions/Laboratories, Central and State Government autonomous organizations in partnership with other academic/R&D organisation, DSIR recognized SIRO organizations, Central and state autonomous organisations, industry association, industries etc. - The proposals submitted with well-defined and synergistic institute user industry partnership are encouraged. - All Indian partners in a single project must be separate legal entities.
+However, there can be more than one investigator from the same entity. - Participating Indian companies must: - 1.)
+Be incorporated in India under the Companies Act 1956/2013. - 2.)
+Have at least 51% stake of the Company be owned by Indian citizens and Headquartered in India. - 3.)
+Have been in operation for at least 3 financial years before the closing date for application. - 4.)
+Be registered under relevant provisions of Good & Services Taxation (GST) Act. - 5.)
+Have required expertise and capacity to technically contribute to the proposed project. - 6.)
+The maximum funding for Industry will not be more than their MSME definition based on Investment in plant and machinery for manufacturing Sector and Investment in equipment for Service Sector (MSMED Act 2006 or their consecutive amendments). - 7.)
+DST funding for Industry will be inline with the rates mentioned in the table at Annexure -I enclosed. - 8.)
+Industry contribution should only be in cash. - 9.)
+The man-hours of existing workforce, utilization of facilities etc. will not be counted as industry contribution. - 10.)
+Indian industry/association may receive their part of the eligible costs - "Reimbursement Basis", for costs already incurred on a proportionate basis